Govatsa Dwadashi 2023: Why Cow Is Worshipped On This Day?

 Govatsa Dwadashi Vrat: For The Long Life Of Kids

 Every year around this time, women fast in order to ensure the long life of their children.
-It is a widely held belief that if a childless couple devotes their time and energy to doing Govatsa Dwadashi Puja and observingovatsa dwadashi 2021 20 bach baras 2021 date 320 govatsa dwadashi katha 10 bach baras 2021 date in hindi 110 govatsa dwadashi 2021 date bach ba a fast, they will be blessed with children.
+It is a widely held belief that if a childless couple devotes their time and energy to doing Govatsa Dwadashi Puja and observing ovatsa dwadashi 2023 Govatsa Dwadashi 2023 date 320 govatsa dwadashi katha 10 Govatsa Dwadashi 2023 date in hindi 110 govatsa dwadashi 2023 date Govatsa Dwadashi fast, they will be blessed with children.

 Govatsa Dwadashi is also known as Vagh Dwadashi in some parts of northern India, and it refers to the practice of repaying one’s financial debt.
 As a result, on this designated day, the businessmen make corrections to their old ledgers and complete additional transactions in their new ledgers.
 The cow is worshipped on the day of Govatsa Dwadashi, and the individual who does so is blessed with abundance and long and healthy life.

 Worshipping your preferred diety can solve a lot in life.
 Book personalised live puja to achieve peace and prosperity.

 Understand the do’s and don’ts on the day of Govatsa Dwadashi through the points given below.

 - The cow is worshipped on the day of Govatsa Dwadashi.
 After bathing them, vermilion is applied to their forehead.
 The cows and their calves are then beautifully decorated with bright clothes and garlands of flowers.

 - On the day of Govtsa Dwadashi, if a cow is not found, then the devotees also make idols of cows and their calves from clay.
 These clay idols are then decorated with kumkum and turmeric.
 In the evening aarti is performed.